Embed This Data

 - FDI Inflow:

+Armenia was a Soviet republic until independence in 1991.
 President Serzh Sargsyan of the center-right Republican Party won a second five-year term in 2013.
-A cease-fire in Armenia’s 25-year occupation of Azerbaijan’s Nagorno–Karabakh region has been in effect since 1994, but four days of intensive fighting in April 2016 left dozens dead on both sides.
+A cease-fire in Armenia’s 25-year occupation of Azerbaijan’s Nagorno–Karabakh region has been in effect since 1994, but four days of intensive fighting in 2016 left dozens dead on both sides.
+Turkey closed its border with Armenia in 1993 in solidarity with Azerbaijan; now Armenia’s only two open trade borders are with Iran and Georgia.
 The economy relies on manufacturing, services, remittances, and agriculture.
-Armenia announced that it was suspending an association agreement with the European Union in September 2013 and joined the Russian-backed Eurasian Economic Union in 2015.
-A sluggish Russian economy, which accounts for 23 percent of Armenian exports, has inhibited growth.
-The government relies heavily on loans from the World Bank, the International Monetary Fund, the Asian Development Bank, and Russia.
+Armenia joined the Russian-backed Eurasian Economic Union in 2015 and has shown some interest in expanding economic ties with the Euro-Atlantic community.
+Recession in Russia, a sizable market for Armenia’s exports, has impeded economic growth.

+Corruption is pervasive and aggravated by Russia’s consolidation of its influence over Armenia’s economy and regional security.
 Armenian law protects secured interests in personal and real property.
 The judiciary lacks independence and transparency.
-All disputes involving contracts, ownership of property, or commercial matters are resolved in the courts of general jurisdiction, which handle both civil and criminal cases and have long backlogs.
-Pervasive corruption has been aggravated by Russia’s consolidation of its influence over Armenia’s economy and regional security.
+All disputes involving contracts, property ownership, or commercial matters are resolved in courts of general jurisdiction, which handle both civil and criminal cases and have long backlogs.

 The top individual income tax rate is 26 percent, and the top corporate tax rate is 20 percent.
-Other taxes include a value-added tax and excise taxes.
-The overall tax burden equals 23.5 percent of total domestic income.
-Government spending has amounted to 24.7 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.8 percent of GDP.
-Public debt is equivalent to 46.6 percent of GDP.
+Other taxes include value-added and excise taxes.
+The overall tax burden equals 21.3 percent of total domestic income.
+Over the past three years, government spending has amounted to 25.8 percent of total output (GDP), and budget deficits have averaged 4.1 percent of GDP.
+Public debt is equivalent to 51.8 percent of GDP.